At Freddie's: Plot

 The novel is set in Central London, in 1963.
 The Temple stage school (often known as Freddie’s) has been owned and run on traditional lines by its principal Freddie Wentworth for 40 years.
 An august but shabby institution, it offers training in Shakespearean and other stage drama to child actors, deliberately eschewing more profitable types of work such as TV, film and modelling.
 In spite of pressure to modernise from her solicitor brother, and from Joey Blatt, an intending investor, Freddie prefers to beg or borrow anything she needs from the local theatre community, relying on her reputation and charm.
 She spends as little as she possibly can on staff, engaging just two temporary general studies teachers for the students: Hannah Graves and Pierce Carroll.

 Hannah comes from a Catholic Northern Ireland background, and has taken the role as an entree into her much-loved theatre world.
-Carroll, about 10 years older, is from a repressive Protestant background; he has no interest in the theatre, and has taken the post merely because he can get no other.
+Carroll, about 10 years older, is from a repressive Protestant background; he has no interest in the theatre, and has taken the post simply because he can get no other.
 The teachers see a lot of each other during their long working hours, and Caroll becomes attracted to Hannah.
-Realising his incompetence at teaching, as in everything else, Carroll's attraction turns into unhealthy infatuation and after Hannah out of pity offers him sex she finds him assuming that marriage will follow.
+Realising his own incompetence at teaching, as in everything else, Carroll's attraction turns into unhealthy infatuation, and after Hannah out of pity offers him sex she finds him assuming that marriage will follow.
 Hannah, however, has taken up with ‘Boney’ Lewis, an older professional actor who is appearing in a West End production of Shakespeare's King John.

-Freddie’s is to provide two child actors who will play the young Prince Arthur in King John.
-Mattie Stewart will take the part at the start of the run, handing over to Jonathan Kemp later.
+Freddie’s is asked to provide two child actors to play the young Prince Arthur in King John.
+Mattie Stewart is to take the part at the start of the run, to be followed by Jonathan Kemp.
 Although a competent actor, Mattie struggles in the role, and his fear of heights makes it particularly difficult for him to be convincing in the scene in which he has to jump from the castle battlements to his death.
 Jonathan is the more naturally talented actor, and realises that if the scene is to be realistic he will have to practise the jump repeatedly.
-In the novel's climax, Jonathan practises his jumps alone in the snowy darkness from a high wall that surrounds the school’s brick-paved back yard, after he has been accidentally locked into it after-hours.
+In the novel's climax, Jonathan is accidentally locked into the school after-hours, and rehearses his jumps alone in the snowy darkness from a high wall that surrounds the school’s brick-paved back yard.
 At the same time, Freddie has gone out to dine for the first time in many years, having decided at last to accept Joey Blatt’s offer to invest.
 She informs him of her intended decision, but when he confides how personally moving he finds Mattie's acting she angrily attacks him for having no taste.
 The investment remains unresolved.
 Meanwhile, Jonathan’s fate is also left unclear, the novel ending as he continues to climb and jump “again and again and again into the darkness.”